 To change Series, Width, Depth and Plies, return to the Design Tab.

 Refer to the manufacturer's literature for descriptions of each type of hanger style.
+Choices are Top Flange, Face Mount, and Concealed Flange.

 Using the drop-down, select the Hanger Type.